SolutionsCMD/KickPlaysWords/README.md

 - The winning word is never transmitted to clients until the round ends
 - All game logic is server-side to prevent manipulation
-- Consider adding authentication for admin panel in production

 ## Contributing